kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/15_chapter_XIV.md

 overlooks the base camp.
 Just below this was erected the Whymper tent brought up the day before.
 Not far from us a rocky crest stands out above the glacier, dividing the western wall of K^2^.
 It rises to its very summit in a series of great steps, defined by large towers.
-1t is this crest which is outlined against the sky and forms the western side of the pyramid as seen from the south.
+It is this crest which is outlined against the sky and forms the western side of the pyramid as seen from the south.
 The encampment is thus separated from the base camp only by the southwestern ridge of K^2^, a horizontal distance of less than two and a half miles.
 It is,